cjrh/cjrh/README.md

+# Hello, and Welcome to My GitHub Profile

 I spend quite a lot of time on GitHub or on projects hosted on GitHub.
 These are my hobby projects, although I use several of them also for work.
 There is no theme.
 From time to time an idea comes to me and then I just "see what happens".
 I have a lot of fun with it.
 Some projects are more successful than others,